What Happened To Milli Vanilli's Producer, Frank Farian?

 Frank Fabian, however, had his previous band, Boney M, to fall back on.
 Though he had been accused of withholding money from his performers and being exploitative, he retained the intellectual property that had made him rich.
 In recent years, he has cashed in on the Boney M discography with a lucrative stage show, "Daddy Cool," a jukebox musical based on their music, which has played to audiences in London in 2006, Berlin in 2007, and other European cities since.

-Despite spending his early years in Germany, having made a fortune from pop music Frank Farian relocated after he found success to the United States.
-He currently resides in Miami, Florida.
+Despite spending his early years in Germany, having made a fortune from pop music, Frank Farian relocated to the United States.
+Via the BBC, Farian died January 23, 2024, and prior to his death, he was residing in Miami, Florida.

-Unlike the artists who fronted his most famous projects, Farian has accrued a great deal of wealth in the music industry.
-According to Celebrity Net Worth, today his fortune is valued in the region of $40 million, and he continues to accrue sizeable royalties from his various projects which spanned as far back as the 1970s and show no signs of slowing down, as Farian has since continued to produce dance-pop, forming acts including La Bouche and No Mercy as recently as October 2022, per YouTube.
-As part of his continuing work, in 2021 he and his daughter recorded a duet of the Kool & The Gang song "Cherish," according to his Facebook page.
+Unlike the artists who fronted his most famous projects, Farian accrued a great deal of wealth in the music industry.
+According to Celebrity Net Worth, his fortune at the time of his death was valued in the region of $40 million, and he continued to accrue sizeable royalties from his various projects which spanned as far back as the 1970s and show no signs of slowing down.
+Late in life, he continued to produce dance-pop, forming acts including La Bouche and No Mercy as recently as October 2022, per YouTube.
+As part of his continuing work, in 2021, he and his daughter recorded a duet of the Kool & The Gang song "Cherish," according to his Facebook page.

 In 1990 Farian spoke out about the reaction to the Milli Vannilli lip-synch scandal, saying it was overblown.
 He told the LA Times, "What was the betrayal?
 Did anyone in America believe that the Village People or the Monkees really sang themselves?
 The Archies?
 Please.
 Everyone's been doing it for 25 years."